 - Use mind maps or time lining for overviewing concepts and the module.
 You can also use this technique for planning essays by breaking down concepts into visible chunks.

-- Some neurodiverse students struggle with concentration and the feeling that words are moving or flickering on the page.
+- Some neurodiverse students find concentration challenging and the feeling that words are moving or flickering on the page.
 Coloured overlays can sometimes help these problems by making text visually clearer and more comfortable to see.
 Green is my go-to colour but you might instinctively feel that another colour would work better for you.
+You can set PDF files to always open with your preferred colour background.

 Consolidation is how you prepare to revise.